26 Sep HIPAA Compliance Guide for Eye Care Professionals

 HIPAA protects the privacy of individual identifiable PHI, provides electronic and physical security of health and PHI, and simplifies billing and other electronic transactions.

 - What is a business associate?
-A person or company who performs a function or activity on behalf of or provides services to a covered entity that involves creating, receiving, maintaining, or transmitting PHI.
+A person or company that performs a function or activity on behalf of or provides services to a covered entity that involves creating, receiving, maintaining, or transmitting PHI.

-Privacy Rule State Laws and Regulations
+Follow Privacy Rule State Laws and Regulations

 In general, the HIPAA privacy rule overrides (or preempts) State laws relating to the privacy of health information that is contrary to the rule.
 However, there are certain exceptions if State laws that relate to the privacy of PHI are more stringent, the State law will remain in effect.
 HIPAA does not override State law provisions that are at least as protective as HIPAA.